taddes/python-crypto/AES/aes.md

 * Data in matrix handled in a column by column basis.
 Count up from leftmost, top column.

 ### Algorithm
-1. Input 128-bit plaintext block & 128-bit key.
+1. Input 128-bit plaintext block & 128-bit private key.
+  * Subkey Generation:
+  * Rotation operation which means binary shift left, but in this case we shift every byte up  one step in a circular manner.
+Then use S-box for each byte (4-bit row index, 4-bit col index)
+  * Use XOR operation with previous words in teh key and the values in the rcon table (round constant table), which is a lookup table.
 2. Add Round Key Operation:
     * XOR bitwise operation between key and plaintext
     * **NOTE**: because XOR has a 50% probability of being 1 or 0, it is close to random, hence it is strong!
 More options would not necessarily be better, due to pseudo-random generation possibly making detectable patterns.